What caused the baby formula shortage?

-WASHINGTON (AP) — Many parents are hunting for infant formula because of a combination of short- and long-term problems that has hit most of the biggest U.S. brands.
+WASHINGTON (AP) — Many parents are hunting for infant formula because of a combination of short- and long-term problems that have hit most of the biggest U.S. brands.

 Millions of babies in the U.S. rely on formula, which is the only source of nutrition recommended for infants who aren’t exclusively breastfed.